YunoHost/doc/pages/01.administrate/03.postinstall/01.ispbox/isp_box_config.md

 template: docs
 taxonomy:
     category: docs
+routes:
+  default: '/isp_box_config'
 ---

 If you are self-hosting at home and without a VPN, you need to forward ports on your home router ("Internet box").
-If you want a short explanation on what is and why you need port forwarding, have a look to [this page](port_forwarding).
+If you want a short explanation on what is and why you need port forwarding, have a look to [this page](/port_forwarding).

 ### 0. Diagnose ports opened